foureyes/csci-ua.0480-spring2019-008/slides/16/auth.markdown

 * ...hash the string formed from the salt and password
 * the salt should be unique per-user, per-password (__don't reuse salts... why?__ &rarr;)
 	* {:.fragment} two users with the same password will still have the same hash!

+__Note__: some hashing algorithms and libraries will generate the salt for you AND include it in the output of the hashing function
 </section>

 <section markdown="block">